jamba-ca/starter-twitter-sentiment-app/README.md

 ## Notes
 1. Only collects tweets in english since stop word list is for english
+2. To modify the keyword and location filters, see `app/classifier.js`

 If you have any questions or requests, email [dev@jamba.ca](mailto:dev@jamba.ca).